-- 4) Demonstrate satisfactory clinical and laboratory performance in courses where clinical experience is required.
+- 1) Meet all conditions of admission (dependent on criteria for year of admission into program) - 2) Achieve a minimum of 60% in each required Nursing and Science Course - 3) Achieve an overall average of 60% in all passed courses. - 4) Demonstrate satisfactory clinical and laboratory performance in courses where clinical experience is required.
 Failure to demonstrate satisfactory performance in these areas constitutes a failure in the course regardless of numerical grade; therefore, all aspects of the course must be repeated. - 5) Complete all course evaluation components. - 6) Demonstrates safe, ethical, and professional practice as outlined by Laurentian University School of Nursing Code of Conduct, professional nursing regulatory bodies' code of ethics and competencies and host clinical agencies.
 A student may be deemed unsafe in a practice course and may be removed from a practice course for this reason.